 As Memorial Day always falls on a Monday, this creates a three-day break known as Memorial Day weekend.
 The Memorial Day weekend is seen as the unofficial start of summer, and as such, it is a popular holiday enjoyed with outdoor events and picnics….

-If you have relatives who are veterans, on this day, send your sincere to them with flower popup cards, cardinal greeting cards, or animal-popup cards with the meaning full of freedom and peace such as the white dove pop-up cards, hummingbirds, peacocks 3d popup card …
+If you have relatives who are veterans, on this day, send your sincere to them with flower paper pop up card, cardinal greeting cards, or animal-popup cards with the meaning full of freedom and peace such as the white dove pop-up cards, hummingbirds, peacocks 3d popup card …